In this article, we offer our perspective on the top 10 cybersecurity trends.

 7. Multi-Factor Authentication Use Will Evolve

-When it comes to authentication, multi-factor authentication (MFA) is often seen as the gold standard.
-However, we’ve covered several stories this year in our Weekly Ingest series of how threat actors are bypassing the methods used to authenticate.
+However, we’ve covered several stories this year in The Breach Report of how threat actors are bypassing the methods used to authenticate.

 For example, in early November Microsoft urged users to stop using phone-based MFA and instead recommend using app-based authenticators and security keys.

 While SMS does have some security built-in, the messages sent are not encrypted.
-This means threat actors can perform an automated man in the middle attack to grab the one-time passcode in plain text.
+This means threat actors can perform an automated man-in-the-middle attack to grab the one-time passcode in plain text.

 Online banking is one of the most at-risk industries as authentication is typically done through SMS.
 In a recent report, a massive banking fraud operation was exposed which compromised 16,000 devices causing over $10 million in damages.